 • Please tell us about your venture/company?

-Podmo empowers our partners by allowing them to deliver their own mobile offering.
-For instance if I am a retailer I can set up a Podmo node in my store and use that node which is part of the whole Podmo network to promote my business directly to my customers for no ongoing cost.
-It also greatly improves the viability of mobile content producers by providing them with the tools to self publish.
+Podmo empowers our partners by allowing them to deliver their own mobile offerings.
+For instance, if I am a retailer I can set up a Podmo node in my store and use that node which is part of the whole Podmo network to promote my business directly to my customers for no ongoing cost.
+It also greatly improves the viability of mobile content producers by providing them with the tools to self-publish.
 Podmo also provides a very healthy revenue share to our content partners.
 Because there are no data charges for the consumer we remove one of the biggest barriers to the uptake of mobile data services.
 Podmo uses Bluetooth and WiFi to achieve this at no cost to the end user.
-Podmo is NOT a Bluetooth spamming server that many people are now familiar with, it is a fully fledged mobile telecommunications system providing, browsing, search, maps.
+Podmo is NOT a Bluetooth spamming server that many people are now familiar with, it is a fully-fledged mobile telecommunications system providing, browsing, searching, maps.
 IM, VoIP, downloads, uploads, social networking and more.

 • Who are the people behind this and how it started?